symfony-cmf/symfony-cmf-docs/bundles/content/introduction.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The ContentBundle provides a ``ContentController``.
 This will handle all
-incomming requests for static content.
+incoming requests for static content.
 This can only be done when it's
 configured correctly.

 Create the Template
 ...................

 In order to render the content, you need to create and configure a template.
+This can be done either by using the ``templates_by_class`` setting (see
+below) or by using the default template.
+The standard case is to use the
+``templates_by_class``, but it is always a good idea to create a default
+template.

-The template will recieve a ``cmfMainContent`` variabele, which contains the
+Any template rendered by the ``ContentController`` will recieve a
+``cmfMainContent`` variabele, which contains the current ``StaticContent``
-current ``Content`` document.
+document.

 For instance, a very simple template looks like: